 And as I tried to collect more recipes the list just keeps going… The savoy people were menthe happy beyond the reaches of my imagination.

 So if menthe was another cornerstone within Hercules, then the savoy people would know exactly what to do with it.
 It is possible that they even got lots of Hercules for free (like many influencer bars do today to promote products) so they had to do something with the stuff.
-Anyhow, my formula needs more details, true to the original or not.
-I like the sound of the aromatic mildly psychotropic gruit botanical, yarrow, which has this aromatic meadowy kind of character.
+My formula needs more details, true to the original or not.
+I like the sound of the aromatic mildly psychotropic gruit botanical, yarrow, which has an aromatic meadowy kind of character.
 It is definitely not as bitter as I thought which means I may have to find another bittering agent.
 Some star anise may also add some nice savoy style character and some potentially inebriating effects.

-I thought I’d ferment my own wine for my Hercules and see what I thought.
+I thought I’d ferment my own wine for my Hercules and see what I got.
 For one gallon of wine I based my must on Knudsen’s organic juices and aimed for an estimated potential alcohol of 10%.
 I’m going to fortify to an estimated 24% alcohol for something herculean like Campari and aim for a sugar content of 13% like many sweet vermouths according to Amerine’s Technology of Wine Making.